drew-marchione/workoutApp/README.md

 <br />

 To view each exercise's properties, click on the icon to the right.
 A modal will pop up displaying the properties.
 Here you can modify the exercise data.
+We will modify the "Flat Barbell Bench Press" exercise.

 <br />